 My research addresses the question of how diverse individuals, who disagree on a wide range of fundamental questions, can live together in a shared social world.
 I’ve found that tackling this question requires approaching various topics in political philosophy using a wide range of theoretical tools.
-I’ve worked on questions ranging from legitimacy, democratic theory, distributive justice, and public reason liberalism, and I’ve addressed these questions using methods such as social choice theory, agent-based modeling, and, of course, more typical philosophical argumentation, as well as often drawing on insights in the empirical social sciences.
+I’ve worked on questions ranging from political authority, democratic theory, distributive justice, and public reason liberalism.
+I’ve addressed these questions using methods such as social choice theory, agent-based modeling, and, of course, more typical philosophical argumentation, as well as often drawing on insights in the empirical social sciences.

-Papers Linked papers are final revised submissions prior to corrections.
-If you are interested in final journal versions email me and I can send them your way.
+Papers If you are interested in a paper and cannot access it, please feel free to email me and I will send it your way.
 My email: email@example.com

 "Relational Egalitarianism and Democracy," Journal of Moral Philosophy (forthcoming) Relational egalitarians believe that democratic institutions are justified because relating as equals requires equality of political power.
 You might object that we can relate as equals despite there being inequalities of power between us.
 I develop an account of social status and argue that based on available sociological theory and evidence, we have good reason to hold that inequalities of power will cause inequalities of social status.
 I conclude that the relational egalitarian justification of democracy is vindicated.